Discover the Upside to the Only Conventional Lithium Mine in the U.S.

 This integration should lead to improved project economics given the higher margins associated with the lithium chemical business, while eliminating spodumene concentrate sales into the Chinese market.

-Lithium hydroxide test work is also expected to commence in the fourth quarter, with a pre-feasibility study for the chemical plant anticipated in the second quarter of 2020.
+Lithium hydroxide test work is underway, and a pre-feasibility study for the chemical plant is anticipated in the second quarter of 2020, with an integrated definitive feasibility study (DFS) and chemical plant permitting expected in the fourth quarter of the year.

-Concurrently to these activities, the company will continue to advance off-take discussions with numerous players in the battery supply chain.
-Additionally, marketing efforts related to byproduct quartz, feldspar and mica sales are advancing and strategic partnering options are continually being evaluated.
+Concurrent to these activities, the company will continue to advance off-take discussions with numerous players in the battery supply chain.
+According to company management, marketing efforts related to byproduct quartz, feldspar and mica sales are advancing and strategic partnering options are continually being evaluated.

 Buy Ratings from Multiple Wall Street Analysts